MaxPleaner/bandcamp_downloader/README.md

 ### Bandcamp Downloader

-Uses Curl and Ruby.
 This bypass the paywall ... and if it makes you feel bad, don't do it.

 Dependencies:
   - depends on `mechanize` and `colored`.
 Install them using `bundle`.